ur369eth/ur369.eth/README.md

 - Enter the respective Sign Key and click on 'Unprotect' button
 - Smart contract will burn entered amount of urTokens and the respective native tokens will be transferred back into the user's wallet at 1:1 ratio
 - The user can unprotect (claim) native tokens at any time and without restrictions

-### Benefaction-Fee Collection System

-**_Description:_** Each time a user protects/allocates native tokens within the contract, a specific and fix percentage (0.369%) will be deducted from the entered amount >> converted into urToken and sistributed across the system to fulfill a purpose.
-The remaining amount of native tokens will be safeguarded within the contract and the respective 1:1 ratio is minted and sent into the user's account.

-**_Fee Collectors_**

-1. 30% of 0.369% will be transferred to the urgift.eth address which will send awards to randomly selected participants every 369 hours
-2. 30% of 0.369% will be transferred to the ur-impact.eth to fund public goods and other important causes for the ecosystem
-3. 30% of 0.369% will be transferred to the ur369.eth address to self-sustain the social good
-4. 10% of 0.369% will be transferred to the ur369community-devs.eth address to support the ur369.eth Community & Developers Benefit Fund

-   **_Procedure_**

-- Fee will be deducted at time time of protecting native tokens.

 ### Awward System